alexm0802/mathofdemproject/README.md

 ####Next Steps

-* Alex is working on making a program which finds out which counties border
+* Alex is working on a function which will generate random districts
-* Anna is beginning to think about an algorithm for creating districts
+* Anna is working on a function that will score districts
   * http://autoredistrict.org/ has some interesting information on how to make our code not suck (basically how to go about finding the best districts

 ####Internet Stuff